“Lock up your libraries if you like; but there is no gate, no lock, no bolt that you can set upon the freedom of my mind.”

 — Virginia Woolf, A Room of One’s Own

 As Virginia Woolf wrote: “A woman must have money and a room of her own if she is to write fiction”.
 This installation in Lim’s former studio was the first iteration of an ongoing project documenting feminism and its architectures, a 2012 installation titled Sunfade at Schoolhouse Studios, part of Melbourne Festival’s Place of Assembly exhibition.

-Photographs from: Amelia Barikin, Anabelle Lacriox, Annie Bungeroth, Anusha Kenny, Clare Rae, Deborah Kelly, Elina Suoyrjo, Grace McQuilten, Hannah Beth Raisin, Inez de Vega, Jane Caught, Jane Tyrrell, Jessie Scott, Jo McErvale, Kate Veitch, Michaela Pegum, Nat Cursio, Natalia Milosz-Piekarska, Rachel Feery, Sarah Rodigari, Sonia Rentsch, Ulanda Blair, Vic Bennett.
-Big thanks also to Wesley Old, Mark Coules, Maxi Walker, Gabriela Holland, Quino Holland, Xavier (Dawn Press), Helen Grogan, and Simon McEwan.
+Collaborators: Amelia Barikin, Anabelle Lacriox, Annie Bungeroth, Anusha Kenny, Clare Rae, Deborah Kelly, Elina Suoyrjo, Grace McQuilten, Hannah Beth Raisin, Inez de Vega, Jane Caught, Jane Tyrrell, Jessie Scott, Jo McErvale, Kate Veitch, Michaela Pegum, Nat Cursio, Natalia Milosz-Piekarska, Rachel Feery, Sarah Rodigari, Sonia Rentsch, Ulanda Blair, Vic Bennett.
+Thanks to Wesley Old, Mark Coules, Maxi Walker, Gabriela Holland, Quino Holland, Xavier (Dawn Press), Helen Grogan, and Simon McEwan.